-Keats’s life and poems offer some intriguing and inspirational lessons for writers.
-Because Keats died young, it is easy to see him as a natural genius, a being born to write great lines, but in reality Keats spent a large amount of his short life writing entirely average poems—and then a while longer writing merely quite good ones.
-So the mystery is not how Keats was born writing brilliantly—because he wasn’t—but how he improved so rapidly.
-He does in months what other writers might do in years, decades, or never.
-And the self-teaching never ceases: when the famous five months begin, and he writes his best works, his first Odes still aren’t that great.
+Because Keats died young, it is easy to see him as a natural genius, a spirit born to write great lines, but in reality Keats spent a large amount of his short life writing entirely average poems—and then a while longer writing merely quite good ones.
+As his biographer, Walter Jackson Bate, explains, the mystery is not how Keats was born writing brilliantly—because he wasn’t—but how he improved so rapidly.
+He learned in months what other writers might take years or decades.
+And the self-teaching never ceased: when those famous five months begin, during which he wrote his best works, his first Odes still aren’t that great.

-This is the first four lines of Psyche, written in the spring of 1819:
+This is the first four lines of “Ode to Psyche,” written in the spring of 1819:

 One morn before me were three figures seen,

 With bowed necks, and joined hands, side-faced;

 In placid sandals, and in white robes graced;

 This is not very memorable.
 Shelley probably muttered this sort of stuff in his sleep.
 The poem is, however, merely Keats’s first go.
 He writes one ode after another, and only a few months later, he completes “To Autumn.”
 Here are its first four lines: